 The major portion of the district-wide project involves the High School, with several classroom renovations, a new library, and several hallway connections to improve student traffic flow, as well as exterior improvements in the area of safety and security with a new main entrance, parking, and the start of a new multi-purpose stadium.
 Planning for this phase of the project began soon after voter approval, with several design/user groups meeting to discuss critical needs and preferences for the renovations.

 The state approved the design plan for the High School phase in 2018.
 Bids were awarded in October 2019.
 Construction for the High School phase is expected to begin in late Fall 2019 and tentatively to be complete by 2021.

 During the Summer of 2018, some areas of the roof were replaced on the South Wing.

 The project also includes work at the Middle/Intermediate complex, which is currently in the design phase.
 Work is expected to begin after SED approval, successful bid awards, and further planning - approximately Summer 2020.
-This portion of the project begins.
-Work at these schools includes science, technology, and art classroom upgrades; cafeteria expansion; kitchen upgrades; some roofing; heating/ventilating upgrades; exterior lighting and electrical upgrades; and playground improvements on the Intermediate School side.
+This portion of the project includes science, technology, and art classroom upgrades; cafeteria expansion; kitchen upgrades; some roofing; heating/ventilating upgrades; exterior lighting and electrical upgrades; and playground improvements on the Intermediate School side.

 Roof replacement at Big Flats began in Summer 2018 and is expected to be complete in 2019.
-Additional work has been completed, including heating/ventilating reinstallation and replacement.
-Sidewalks will be repaired, and playground pavement areas replaced.
-Electrical panels and drinking fountains will also be replaced and/or upgraded.
+Additional work has been completed, including heating/ventilating reinstallation and replacement, sidewalk repair, playground pavement work, as well as replacement/upgrades of electrical panels and drinking fountains.
 After this work is complete, exterior doors will be replaced and emergency lighting installed.

 Future work includes entranceway improvements, traffic flow and parking lot improvements, and playground upgrades.

-Center Street’s roof is currently being replaced.
-Heating and ventilating units are being upgraded, and ductwork and lighting in the cafeteria and gym are being replaced.
+Work completed in 2018 at Center Street included roof replacement, heating/ventilating unit upgrades, and replacement of ductwork and lighting in the cafeteria and gym.
 Sidewalks and playground pavement are being repaired, and new emergency lighting is being installed.

 Future work includes boiler and heating/ventilating upgrades and playground and traffic flow improvements.